iljapostnovs/VSCodeUI5Plugin/README.md

 ### Assumptions
 * File starts with sap.ui.define
+* Your class body is in Control.extend("name", {here});<br/>(It means that dynamic completion items will not work for e.g. formatters, when you usually return an object right away)
 * You have manifest.json in source folder
 * App ID (Component name) and i18n paths are defined in manifest.json
 * File is without syntax errors
-* No ES6 features are used (Will be added in the future)
+* No ES6 features are used (Partial support for const/let and arrow functions will be added later)